 The generically-named The Distillery is four floors of gin heaven at the corner of Portobello Road and Talbot Road.
-Whether you’re looking for a drink, a meal, an education, or a room, it’s a great place to stop on a visit to Notting Hill.
+Whether you’re looking for a drink, a meal, an education, or a room, it’s a great place to stop.

 The top floor is the micro hotel where gin lovers can relax in one of three rooms.
 They’re especially handy if you’re attending The Ginstitute downstairs where you learn about the history of London’s favorite beverage while sampling a healthy number of cocktails along the way.

 Most visitors to The Distillery will find themselves on the first two floors.
 On the ground floor, the Resting Room Bar offers a full menu of lunch and dinner options and a cocktail menu in which every drink comes with an origin story.
 The first floor is GinTonica where you can nibble on tapas while sipping a mind boggling selection of gin and tonics from The Distillery’s catalog of over 200 gin brands.